Australian Payday Super Changes

 Effective from 1 July 2026, Super must be paid at the same time as wages.
 Depending on the scenarios, this will result in differences in payment deadlines.

-As the change of when you need to pay super may have an impact on your business cashflow, some of you may be considering changing your current salary/wage pay frequencies.
+As the change of when you need to pay super may have an impact on your business cashflow, some of you may be considering changing your current salary & wage pay frequencies.
 I.e. from weekly, or fortnightly to monthly.
 Please see “Changing pay frequency” for more details.

-Scenario | Payment Deadline | Notes |
+Scenario | Payment Deadline | Application/Examples |

 |---|---|---|

-Standard Payment | 7 business days after Qualifying Earnings (QE) payday | Changed from 7 calendar days post-consultation |
+Standard Payment | 7 business days after Qualifying Earnings (QE) i.e payday | Applies to existing employees with known active funds |

-First Payment to New Fund | 20 business days after QE day | New employee OR employee changes super fund |
+First Payment to New Fund | 20 business days after QE day | New employees onboarding to your organisation OR existing employees changing superfund |

 Out-of-Cycle Payment | 7 business days after NEXT standard QE day | E.g., commissions, back pay |